dakuikui001/IS6751_fake_real_news_classification/README.md

 A deep learning project that classifies news articles as real or fake using LSTM (Long Short-Term Memory) neural networks with pre-trained GloVe embeddings.

-## Project Overview

-This project implements a binary classification system to distinguish between real and fake news articles.
-The model uses an LSTM architecture with pre-trained Google News Word2Vec embeddings to achieve high accuracy in news authenticity detection.

 ## Dataset

 The project uses a dataset containing: